MikeSofaer/stop_censorship/Readme.md

     var censorshipConfig = {

         "twitterHandle" : null, // Your Twitter handle; if not provided, your website domain will be used.
         "position_x" : "right", // Badge position - right or left
         "selector" : "p, h1, .censor_me" // Optional selector for elements to censor.
 Remove for default.
         "persistant" : true, // If true, page will always show black bars; if false, it will only show them on the first visit

     }

     var a=window.CloudFlare;a.push({paths:{stop_censorship:"//ajax.cloudflare.com/cdn-cgi/nexp/apps/"}});a.push(function(b,c){c("stop_censorship/config",function(){return censorshipConfig});b(["stop_censorship"])});

 </script>
 ```

+## Contributing

+This is public domain software.
+Submitting a patch involves releasing your patch to the public domain